bleech/flynt-docs/README.md

         $ brew update && brew install hugo

+3. Start the default gulp task to build and watch styles, scripts and assets

+        $ gulp

-3. Run hugo in watch mode and start adding content under the `content/` tree
+4. Run hugo in watch mode and start adding content under the `content/` tree

         $ hugo server